 If you really want to avoid the crowds in Bali and have already mastered the basics of surfing, grab your board, book your transport, and hit the road to explore some of the island’s more secluded waves.

-Beyond our Green Bowl and Padang Padang surf camps, there are countless other places to learn to surf in Bali to check out.
-With numerous spots up and down its southeast and southwest coast that are perfect for the adventurous intermediate intent on surfing with only a select few other people.
+Beyond our Green Bowl and Padang Padang surf camps, there are countless other places to learn to surf in Bali.
+It has numerous spots up and down its southeast and southwest coasts that are perfect for the adventurous intermediate intent on surfing with only a select few other people.

-Places such as Medewi and Balian, for example, are surprisingly beginner-friendly and are often significantly less crowded than other beaches located closer to Bali’s tourism epicentre.
-They also offer you a chance to kick back in a bucolic setting surrounded by good waves, smiling local graziers, and herds of doe-eyed cows.
+For example, places such as Medewi and Balian are surprisingly beginner-friendly.
+They are often significantly less crowded than beaches near Bali’s tourism epicenter.
+They also offer you a chance to kick back in a rustic setting surrounded by good waves, smiling local graziers, and herds of doe-eyed cows.

-However, before you go exploring, make sure to consult a local or a surf guide to ensure your safety.
+However, consult a local or a surf guide before exploring to ensure your safety.

 Hear What Rapture Surfcamps’ Guests Are Saying: